swapnilblues/social-media-for-developers-client-react/README.md

 This project was part of our Web Devlopment course (CS5610) at Northeastern University.
 This repo contains the front-end code.

-The GitHub repository is being used to get the public repositories of users.
+We are using the GitHub API to get the public repositories of users.

 ## Technologies used:
 * MongoDB